Gir Kesar: Production

 The Kesar mango is grown in an approximate area of 20,000 hectare in the districts of Junagadh and Amreli in the Saurashtra region of Gujarat, with an estimated annual production of two lakh tonnes.
 However, only the mango grown around the Gir sanctuary area is officially known as "Gir Kesar mango".

-This variety of mango is usually produced to the market in April-May and should be harvested at green mature stage, with the cultivation beginning around October after the monsoon season.
+This variety of mango is usually produced to the market in April–May and are harvested at the green mature stage, with cultivation beginning around October after the monsoon season.
 Kesar variety is among the most expensive varieties of the fruit.

-Kesar mangoes are considered a rich source of various Vitamins, including A, C, E, and B6.
-These vitamins are essential for your overall well-being.
+Kesar mangoes are a rich source of vitamins, including A, C, E, and B_{6}.
+These vitamins are essential for overall well-being.
 Together, they support a strong immune system and also promote healthy skin.
 The combination of these vitamins helps in the absorption of other essential vitamins and minerals in the body.
-According to GirKesar.

 Geographical indication

 Gujarat Agro Industries Corporation (GAIC) Ltd proposed the geographical indication (GI) registration of Gir Kesar mango.
 After the Junagadh Agricultural University filed the application in 2010, the fruit was granted the GI tag in 2011 by the Geographical Indication Registry in Chennai, making the name "Gir Kesar" exclusive to the mangoes grown in the region.
 It thus became the first agricultural product from Gujarat and the second mango variety in India (after Uttar Pradesh's Dasheri mango) to earn the GI tag.